itsdfish/PathOptimization.jl/README.md

 # API

 The package PathOptimizaiton.jl provides a lightweight API for adding new algorithms, which only requires two objects and four methods.
-Additional methods can be called from the four required methods.
-An example based on a random search strategy is used to illustrate the API.
-A minimal working example can be found in src/RandomSearch.jl and Examples/Random_Search_Example.jl.
+Below, the API is illustrated with a sample random search algorithm.
+The source code for the random searhc algorithm can be found in src/RandomSearch.jl.
+A working example can be found in Examples/Random_Search_Example.jl.

 ## Objects

 ### PathFinder

-Parameters of each algorithm are defined in a subtype of PathFinder.
+Parameters of each algorithm are defined in a subtype of `PathFinder`.
 For example:

 ```julia
 struct RandomSearch <: PathFinder